anpham6/squared/README.md

 ### ALL: Public Properties and Methods

 There is no official documentation as this project is still in early development.
 The entire source code is available on GitHub if you need further clarification.
+Most methods will return a Promise.

 ```javascript
 .settings // see user preferences section